Year 4 2025 - 2026

 Welcome to Year 4

-This term our topic is 'INVASION'
+This term our topic is 'Invasion'

 This project teaches children about life in Britain after the Roman withdrawal.
 Children will learn about Anglo-Saxon and Viking invasions up to the Norman conquest.